 The Ball Corporation manufactured home canning jars and materials for over 100 years before spinning off the home canning manufacturing part of their business in 1993.
 The Jarden Corporation manufactures brands such as Ball and Kerr today.
 Their home canning site, freshpreserving.com, has information about all aspects of home canning.

 Don't let your canning water go to waste.
 You can blanch green beans or other fruits or vegetables for freezing in boiling water bath canner water after you remove the jars of, say, tomatoes or fruit from the canner.

 So many people are asking about canning foods or freezing them.
 I have an old Kerr Canning guide that is so old the pages are falling out, but I love it.
-If you will go to the internet and type in Kerr Canning or Ball Canning, you will get lots and lots of information about canning all kinds of vegetables, fruits, meats, and prepared recipes.
-There is also information about freezing foods.

 This is just a tip for non-USA residents that I have finally managed to work out!
 Canning, for all of us Europeans, means preserving or bottling!
 Not a tin in sight!

 Thanks For The Nice Comments On Canning And Gardening.
 May I respond to all the nice people who commented on my home food canning tip?
-If you want to get started, buy a copy of the newest edition of the Ball Blue Book.

 When I was canning pickles this summer I would take a cut off cucumber end and put it up on my stove top to let me know each time I had put 1 cup of cucumbers in the pot.=